 Every trade occurs between two parties: the maker, whose order exists on the order book prior to the trade, and the taker, who places the order that matches (or “takes”) the maker’s order.
 Makers get their name from the fact that their orders make the liquidity in a market.
 Takers are the ones who remove this liquidity by matching makers’ orders with their own.
 A number of top crypto exchanges don’t charge different fees between takers and makers.
 Usually, you say that such exchanges’ trading fees are “flat”.

-CoinEgg is one such exchange, offering flat trading fees of 0.50%.
+CoinEgg is one such exchange, offering flat trading fees of 0.10%.
+This fee is roughly in line with industry average.

 CoinEgg Withdrawal fees